bitquery/graphql-docs/docs/Examples/cardano/inputs-outputs.md

 ---
-title: "Cardano Inputs and Outputs API Examples — Bitquery GraphQL"
+title: "Cardano Inputs and Outputs API Examples"
 description: "Example GraphQL queries for Cardano inputs and outputs.
 Compute address balances from UTXOs and list transfers in a date range."
 keywords:
   [